MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/tls/tls-registry-settings.md

 ## CertificateMappingMethods

 This entry doesn't exist in the registry by default.
-The default value is that all four certificate mapping methods, listed below, are supported.

 When a server application requires client authentication, SChannel automatically attempts to map the certificate that is supplied by the client computer to a user account.
 You can authenticate users who sign in with a client certificate by creating mappings, which relate the certificate information to a Windows user account.